How to make glass fishing floats (and ideas for displaying them)

 If you don’t have a crafting assistant at hand you can use a tie-wrap to pull all the strands tight at the end.
 Pull the two active stands out while you work with them and then stretch them back within the bunch.
 This trick will help to keep the net taut around the round surface of your glass ball.

 Keep on splitting and tying two strands together into the fishing net.
-When you reach the top (or bottom when working on something like a vase) you need another circle of twine to tie the fishing net on and end it all up.
-The little rim on my lamp globe really helped in keeping that circle in place but it made it difficult to attach the strands if I tied it first.
+When you reach the top (or bottom when working on something like a vase), you need another circle of twine to tie the fishing net on and end it all up.
+The little rim on my lamp globe helped keep that circle in place but made it difficult to attach the strands if I tied it first.
 (The circle would be too tight to work with).

 I hope this image is clear enough.
-You can see the circle of twine underneath the rim, I have it tied in the front here and you can see very loose knots all around it.
-The trick was to not close my circle yet but to first make very loose knots in the strands, string the small bit of twine through the holes, then tie the circle of twine really tight under the rim.
-I then had room in my knots to get them really tight and in place.
-This last phase is really what makes the fishnet look good, it needs to be stretched and have a lot of tension.
+You can see the circle of twine underneath the rim, I have it tied in the front here, and you can see very loose knots around it.
+The trick was to not close my circle yet but to first make very loose knots in the strands, string the small bit of twine through the holes, and then tie the circle of twine really tight under the rim.
+I had room in my knots to get them tight and in place.
+This last phase makes the fishnet look good.
+It needs to be stretched and have a lot of tension.

 Related Reading: 53 (super cute and easy) DIY Ideas for Bohemian Decor

 Creating a lovely coastal decoration with your fishing floats is really easy.
-Just grab a nice tray or basket and put the homemade fishing floats inside.
-You can add shells, starfish, and flowers.
+Grab a nice tray or basket and put the homemade fishing floats inside.
+You can add shells, starfish,driftwood and flowers.
 I used mini succulents, and voila – my display was done!

 Decorative balls or spheres are wonderful decorating accessories.
-They are so easy to use and they always add a lot of fun to a decorating vignette.
-That’s why I love making them and using them in my decor.
-Like thrifted disco balls on a spring mantel that look so pretty.
-Speaking of spring decorating these DIY decorative moss balls on my garden table can be used inside and outside.
+They are so easy to use and always add great fun to a decorating vignette.
+I love making them and using them in my decor, like thrifted disco balls on a spring mantel that look so pretty.
+Speaking of spring decorating, these DIY decorative moss balls on my garden table can be used inside and outside.
 I made faux fabric snowballs to use in my winter decor.

 Related: Tips and Tricks for Easy Summer Decorating.